Bliss Cua Lim

 Biography

 Bliss Cua Lim is Professor at the Cinema Studies Institute.
 She is the author of Translating Time: Cinema, the Fantastic and Temporal Critique (2009) and a member of the Editorial Collective of Camera Obscura and the Advisory Board of Plaridel: A Philippine Journal of Communication.
-Her next book, The Archival Afterlives of Philippine Cinema (forthcoming from Duke University Press), analyzes the crisis-ridden history of film archiving in the Philippines.
-In 2022/23, she will be teaching CIN3008HF: Topics in Film and Media History: Queer Girls and Racial Others and CIN451H1S - Queer Asian Cinema.
+Her recent book, The Archival Afterlives of Philippine Cinema (Duke University Press, 2024), analyzes the crisis-ridden history of film archiving in the Philippines.
+Her recent courses include Queer Asian Cinemas, Sound and Animation, and CIN301Y1 - Film Cultures II:Politics and Global Media.

 She is a member of the Editorial Collective of the journal Camera Obscura: Feminism, Culture, and Media Studies, published by Duke University Press, and serves on the Advisory Board of Plaridel: A Philippine Journal of Communication, Media and Society published by the University of the Philippines College of Mass Communication.